 - When she refused to hold my hand in the parking lot.
 She then proceeded to make me chase her down (with an infant and a four-year-old in tow).
 I hollered, “When I catch you, I am going to spank you!”
 Again with the disapproving looks.

 - We had to drop her big sister off at her classroom first.
 Not acceptable.
 (Usually, it’s a fight about who is going to unpack big sister’s backpack.
 Every dam* day.)

 - Because she tripped over one unsuspecting kid or ran into a wall as she was running the whole way to her classroom.
 I walk briskly behind her with a “guys, I give up” look on my face.

 - When I told her we don’t need to make a pit stop in the front office.

-- When I told her we are late, and we don’t have time to say hello to every single fish in the hallway fish tank.
+- I told her we don’t have time to say hello to every single fish in the hallway fish tank.

 - When I picked her up from MDO, and I wouldn’t bring her nap mat home.
 I explained to her that I washed it over the weekend, and it’s only Monday.
 This explanation does not suffice.